indigo-dc/indigo-datacloud-releases/indigo1/dcache1.md

 <a id="id2"></a>
 ### What's new
-Highlights of changes for INDIGO - DataCloud project.
+Highlights of changes for INDIGO - DataCloud project:

 * dCache 2.16.6
-  * fa9e8c2 dcache-restful-api: RestfulAPI for QoS(CDMI) CHANGE current QoS for the specified file
+  * dcache-restful-api: RestfulAPI for QoS(CDMI) CHANGE current QoS for the specified file
     * Users can query Qos for file objects.
 The current release provides rest-api call to change QoS for files.
 * dCache 2.16.5
   * FRONTEND
     * Users can query existing Quality of Services, for example, storage requirements such as flexible allocation of disk or tape storage space.
 Possibility to query QoS for the specified file object.